-The primary objectives of our total executive compensation program are to use compensation as a tool to recruit, retain, and develop outstanding executives and create long term value for our shareholders.
+The primary objectives of our total executive compensation program are to use compensation as a tool to recruit and retain outstanding executives and create long term value for our stockholders.
 The following principles guide our overall compensation program:

 - reward superior performance; - motivate our executives to achieve strategic, operational, and financial goals; - enable us to attract and retain a world-class management team; and - align outcomes and rewards with stockholder expectations.